Q: Who the heck are you?

 Q: How do you make your collages?

 A: I start by finding a “base” image, and then I sort of build around it.
 Sometimes I have a concrete idea of what I want to do, and sometimes I leave the images to fit together by themselves.
 Sometimes, after a lot of juxtaposing, the “base” image might not even be part of the final collage.
-Most of the time, I try to “say” something important via my art, but sometimes it’s just about pretty doodling.
-For those who want to try their luck with modern vintage collage, I’ve written a tutorial here.
+Most of the time, I try to “say” something important via my art, but other times it’s just about doodling.

 Q: What are your influences?

 A: I got into collage because I loved Julien Pacaud’s illustrations, but it was Kieron “Cur3es” Cropper who became my main influence.
 The guy’s a genius.
-Bryan “Glass Planet” Olson is also another influence of mine.
+Bryan “Glass Planet” Olson and David Delruelle are also influences of mine.
 From the older artists, I’d have to say, Magritte.
 However, I collage on many different styles: from “pop” to dada, and from modern illustrations to traditional surrealism.
-I don’t believe in the old tradition of an artist “finding his style”.
-That’s death for any artist.
-If I have a style, it’s probably some “meta” aspect of it (e.g. the sarcasm that I usually employ in my collages), rather than visual.
+I don’t believe that artists should “find their style”.
+That’s artistic death.
+If I have a style, it’s probably some “meta” aspect of it (e.g. the sarcasm that I usually employ in my collages), rather than something visual.

 Q: Why do you give away your art?

 A: While I maintain an online store for those who like the convenience, I still give away the full resolutions of most of my artworks under the various liberal Creative Commons licenses.
 So theoretically, people can print them at home for free.
 I believe that art loses its true value when it becomes fully commercial, because the artist then tries to please the latest visual fashion or the wishes of his customers.
-How am I supposed to describe you my utopia, when that said utopia has a price?
+How am I supposed to describe you who am I, when that has a price?
 It’s an oxymoron.
 Art should be shared freely.

 Q: How can I contact you?

-A: The best way is via direct email.
+A: The best way is via direct email: firstname.lastname@example.org